MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/store-commerce.md

 ### Device installation

-Store Commerce can be downloaded from the [LCS Shared asset library](https://lcs.dynamics.com/V2/SharedAssetLibrary).
+Store Commerce can be downloaded from the [Lifecycle Services Shared asset library](https://lcs.dynamics.com/V2/SharedAssetLibrary).
 On the **Shared asset library** page, select **Retail Self-service package** as the asset type, and then find the file that ends with **Store Commerce**.
 After the file is downloaded, follow these steps to install the app.

 1. Go to the folder where you downloaded Store Commerce, and open PowerShell in administrator mode.
 1. In PowerShell, find the Store Commerce installer, and pass the **install** parameter to install the app.
 To install offline components, pass the `--installoffline` parameter.
 (For example, enter `Store_Commerce Installer_exe_name install --installoffline`.)
 If you want to enable debugging mode during installation, pass the `--enablewebviewdevtools` parameter.